International Space Station: Assembly

+As of June 2025, nasa.gov states that there are 43 different modules and elements installed on the ISS.

 Structure

-The ISS is a modular space station.
-Modular stations can allow modules to be added to or removed from the existing structure, allowing greater flexibility.
+The ISS functions as a modular space station, enabling the addition or removal of modules from its structure for increased adaptability.

 Below is a diagram of major station components.
-The blue areas are pressurised sections accessible by the crew without using spacesuits.
-The station's unpressurised superstructure is indicated in red.
-Planned components are shown in white, non installed, temporarily defunct or non-commissioned components are shown in brown and former ones in gray.
-Other unpressurised components are yellow.
-The Unity node joins directly to the Destiny laboratory.
-For clarity, they are shown apart.
+The Unity node joins directly to the Destiny laboratory; for clarity, they are shown apart.
 Similar cases are also seen in other parts of the structure.